mimergel/sap-hana-vm/README.md

 9. Enter the required variables to the pipeline configuration.
 Use the values corresponding to your target landing zone:
 	![Variables](./Documentation/Images/variables.jpg)

-# Run the Azure DevOps Pipeline
+# HANA VM Deployment - Run the Azure DevOps Pipeline

 Now you're ready to deploy the SAP HANA VM including subsequent tasks.
 * Run the pipeline ![Run Pipeline](./Documentation/Images/run-pipeline.jpg)